impredicative/bitlyshortener/README.md

 * Log in to the Bitly account.
 * In the account profile, navigate to Generic Access Token.
 * Enter password and click Generate Token.
-* Repeat the process to obtain five or more tokens.
+* Repeat the process to obtain five or more tokens per your requirements.
 Recall that an IP rate limit nevertheless applies.

 To install the package, using Python 3.7+, run: